-The first goal of user research (UX research) is to develop an understanding of the user and their needs.
+The first goal of user research (UX research) is to understand the user and their needs.
 Who are your target users?
 What are their user personas?
-What do you think your users want, and what data do you have about all of your research?
+What do you think your users want, and what data do you have?

 See how they respond to/interact with similar apps

 Now that you have a hypothesis about what your users want, you need to put yourself in their shoes.
-Look to the marketplace and identify how your user personas are interacting with similar apps or websites.
+Look to the marketplace and identify how your user personas interact with similar apps or websites.
 These kinds of profiles are known as user journeys.

 Identify problem areas and missing features/options

-Now that you have an idea of your user and their needs, it’s time to come up with your idea of how to meet those needs.
-This is your creation stage and it’s time to start creating, whether it’s through wireframes, mood boards, prototypes, or A/B test mock-ups.
+Now that you have an idea of your user and their needs, it’s time to develop your vision of meeting them.
+This is your creation stage, and it’s time to start creating, whether it’s through wireframes, mood boards, prototypes, or A/B test mock-ups.

-Here we begin an iterative process of testing with your users, either in a test group or with live A/B tests.
-Ideally, testing is being done early in the actual design process, allowing you to test features or designs and incorporate feedback at regular intervals.
+We begin an iterative testing process with your users, either in a test group or with live A/B tests.
+Ideally, testing is done early in the design process, allowing you to test features or designs and incorporate feedback at regular intervals.

-According to research, it only takes 5 users to find 85% of user experience problems during the testing phase.
+According to research, it only takes five users to find 85% of user experience problems during the testing phase.

 Test and repeat

-Prototyping lends itself to innovation, while also saving money in the long run.
-Every piece of feedback you get can be integrated and re-tested.
-This process repeats until you come up with a cohesive final design that delights and drives performance.
+Prototyping lends itself to innovation while saving money in the long run.
+Every feedback you get can be integrated and re-tested, and this process repeats until you develop a cohesive final design that delights and drives performance.

 Good design doesn’t just happen — it’s prototyped.
-If all of this sounds a lot like Agile, you’d be right.
-Getting UX design right requires a customer-centric approach: to understand, iterate designs, test, and adapt.
+If all of this sounds like Agile, you’d be right.
+Getting UX design right requires a customer-centric approach: understanding, iterating designs, testing, and adapting.

 Try to keep some consistency with common apps

-Innovation is important, but not for the sake of innovation alone.
-One of the core hexagons in UX design is around usability, and that usability comes from familiarity.
-When a customer opens up a shopping app, they have expectations around functionality: how to search, the names of navigation menus, and the process of adding items to carts and checking out.
+Innovation is essential, but not for the sake of innovation alone.
+One of the core hexagons in UX design is usability, which comes from familiarity.
+When customers open up a shopping app, they have expectations around functionality: how to search, the names of navigation menus, and the process of adding items to carts and checking out.
 Innovation in common apps such as this hold the potential to introduce friction instead of delight.

 UX Designs that Perform & Delight

-At the start of this post, we talked about all the risks of not paying attention to UX in your product, application, or website design.
+In this post, we discussed the risks of not paying attention to UX in your product, application, or website design.
 Now let’s take a look at the potential returns from investing in UX: